First-Hand Accounts of Beijing’s Interference With Politicians to Be Sealed for 99 Years: Hogue Commission

 Updated:

-The evidence from two secret witnesses with first-hand knowledge about China meddling in Canada’s democracy will be recorded via affidavits, the Hogue Commission said in a decision that notes the information will be sealed with the exception of summaries produced for public release.
+The evidence from two secret witnesses with first-hand knowledge about Chinese meddling in Canada’s democracy will be recorded via affidavits and sealed for 99 years as a security precaution, with the exception of summaries produced for public release, the Hogue Commission has ruled.

 Commissioner Marie-Josée Hogue issued her decision Nov.
-13 regarding the two potential witnesses and the methods for capturing and safeguarding their evidence.
+13 regarding the two potential witnesses and the methods for capturing and safeguarding their evidence for the foreign interference inquiry.

 One of the witnesses, identified only as “Person B,” provided commission counsel with “insight into how the People’s Republic of China (“PRC”) co-opts and leverages some Chinese Canadian community associations and politicians of Chinese origin,” Hogue wrote.